Non-Public School Services

 Through timely and meaningful consultation, the nonpublic school administrators of Westmoreland County have elected a consultative service model which means Equitable Participation allocations will be directed toward adding resources to lending libraries, professional development and consultations.

 Equitable Participation Consultants are available to provide technical assistance and professional development for teacher and administrators.
-Emphasis is placed on improving education results for children with disabilities.
+Emphasis is placed on improving educational results for children with disabilities.
 Services include, but are not limited to:

 - Assistive Technology

-- Least Restrictive Environment / Inclusion
+- Least Restrictive Environment/Inclusion

 - Secondary Transition Planning

-- Multi-tiered System of Support (MTSS): Literacy / Mathematics / Behavior
+- Multi-tiered System of Support (MTSS): Literacy/Mathematics/Behavior

 - Youth Mental Health First Aid